betloreilly/watsonxdata_energysector/OPENSEARCH_DASHBOARDS.md

 IBM joined the **OpenSearch Software Foundation as a Premier Member** in 2024.
 This signals commitment to future integration:

 - Native OpenSearch connector in watsonx.data
-- Federated queries spanning Iceberg and OpenSearch
+- Federated queries spanning Iceberg, Cassandra, Other databases and OpenSearch
 - Unified data governance across both platforms

 ### Today's Architecture